wlemmon/URL-Fingerprinter/README.md

 ant.jar
 commons-io-2.4.jar
 rhino1_7R4.jar

+The tool inputs and outputs are defined as follows:<br>
+Input: A Tomcat WAR's resources <br>
+Output: Cacheable forever resources by browsers.
+An MD5 hash is put in the filenames and references. <br>

 From your projects build.xml file, you can include any of the ant macros.
 The below example will locate the URL-Fingerprinter macro from the URL-Fingerprinter.jar file.